shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 The configuration location you specified during the Desktop installation tutorial is recorded in {% include product %} in the Pipeline Configurations page for your project.

-{% include figure src="./images/tutorial/image_10.png" caption="The Pipeline Configuration entity in Shotgun" %}
+{% include figure src="./images/tutorial/image_10.png" caption="The Pipeline Configuration entity in ShotGrid" %}

 Familiarize yourself with the contents of this folder in preparation for the next section.